AliNisarAhmed/my-notes/CSS.md

   - Active (While the link is being clicked)

 - These states need to be in the order as shown above, otherwise due to specificity some states maybe overwritten by others.

+## Styling buttons

+- Use Padding to give "width" and "height" to buttons.
+- Always put the class on the button/link, rather than the container.
+- Use a ratio of 1:2.5 (h:w) on a button.